Permission to Remain

 On arrival at the airport in Ireland you will be asked at the immigration desk what is your reason for entering Ireland and you need to say you are enrolled on an English language programme in Cork and show the immigration official the school letter.
 The immigration official will see that the school dates are for 8 months and will tell you that you need to go to the immigration office in Cork to get their permission to remain before a certain date (which will be within the 90 days, usually within the first month of your stay).

-When you attend the Garda office/ GNIB official in Cork you will need to prove or show:
+The Garda office/ GNIB official in Cork will ask for:

 - Your Passport and Study Visa (for visa requiring countries)